 - Focus on fast and meaningful clinical proof of concept in a small number of patients.
 We believe that, if a drug has an effect on a neurodegenerative disease, we should be able to demonstrate the effect a small group of patients.
 Once the proof of concept is established, the results have to be confirmed in properly designed phase 2/3 placebo-controlled studies involving a larger number of patients.

 - Build Intellectual Property based on formulation/use patents.

 - Develop strong academic collaborations to decipher the mechanism of action of the selected drugs in adequate models.

 - MedDay prioritizes diseases of the central nervous system with high unmet medical need.

 - We place patients and their families at the heart of our mission: our approach is designed to bring safe and efficacious drugs to patients in a short period of time.

 - To achieve this goal, MedDay mitigates the risks of early development by:

 - Investigating diseases directly in patients’ cerebrospinal fluid (through the SPECMET platform);

 - Using molecules of the pharmacopeia with an acceptable safety profile;

-- Focusing on the clinical proof of efficacy before moving to full pharmaceutical development.
+- Focusing on the clinical proof of efficacy in a small number of patients before moving to full pharmaceutical development.